 The Black Light Project is a nonprofit based in Greenville, NC.
 Its mission is to shine a positive light on black men.
 Tonya Jefferson Lynch, the Producer of the Black Light Project, works with two photographers, Bryce Chapman and Randy Curtis, to produce images that challenge pervasive negative perceptions presented by the media.
 The men represented in this project are the unsung heroes of their communities.
 They are fathers, sons, husbands, brothers, friends, neighbors, co-workers, and they light up the world around them.
 To learn more about the Black Light Project, visit the Black Light Project website.

 The City of Rocky Mount and the Black Light Project were one of ten projects selected for a $50,000 grant for inclusive public art (learn more about the other projects here) through the Z. Smith Reynolds Foundation.
 This grant aims to tell marginalized stories of women, people of color, or other groups that are not frequently shared and express how cultural, ethnic, or racial differences strengthen our communities.
-Our project uses eight portraits of our Rocky Mount participants and will install them onto community buildings and structures throughout Rocky Mount.
-Banners will be installed at the following locations: Rocky Mount Mills, Imperial Centre for the Arts & Sciences, South Rocky Mount Community Center, R.M.
+Our project uses eight portraits of our Rocky Mount participants and installed them onto community buildings and structures throughout Rocky Mount.
+Banners can be viewed at the following locations: Rocky Mount Mills, Imperial Centre for the Arts & Sciences, South Rocky Mount Community Center, R.M.
 Wilson Gym, Booker T Community Center, and Stith Talbert Park.

 All black and white photography is by Bryce Chapman.